https://indianmasterminds.com

 Double Engine Bureaucracy

-Srinivas’s frequent visits to New Delhi are not ceremonial.
+Srinivas’s monthly visits to New Delhi are not ceremonial.
 They are targeted, purposeful interventions — direct conversations with Secretaries, follow-ups on bottlenecked clearances, negotiations on fund flow, and alignment of state priorities with central schemes.

 In Rajasthan’s “double engine” political context — where Centre and State are aligned — this capacity for smooth federal coordination is invaluable.
 Officers in the Rajasthan Secretariat acknowledge, often quietly, that multiple long-pending proposals have seen movement simply because the Chief Secretary chose to personally pursue them.